Can You Take Antacids with Coffee? What to Drink, When to Wait

 In conclusion, combining coffee with magnesium oxide offers a potentially soothing solution for those who experience digestive discomfort after consuming this beloved beverage.
 By neutralizing stomach acid and promoting healthy digestion, magnesium oxide may help individuals enjoy their coffee without the unpleasant side effects.
 However, it is essential to consult with a healthcare professional before incorporating any new supplements into your routine.

-Coffee With Sodium Bicarbonate
+Coffee and Sodium Bicarbonate

 Coffee with Sodium Bicarbonate: A Soothing Combination for Acid Reflux